macfrei/design-exercise-template/design/README.md

 2. You will have only one repository per team
 3. Split up in groups of 2 to work effectively in pair programming
 4. Use a git workflow with branches to create this group project
+5. You can use the VSCode extension `live-share` to share the sreen
+6. If you work in pair programming, switch who codes after 5-10 minutes

 ### Building process